Gander-Alexander/Spyder-WebDesign/README.md

 # Spyder-WebDesign

-## This is merely a test website that is hosted on netlify
+## This is a portfolio website that is hosted on netlify and will be used to show off my skills.